-Recently she founded the Too Tired Project, a photo initiative helping those struggling with depression by offering a platform for collective creative expression and community.
+Recently she founded the Too Tired Project, a non-profit photo initiative helping those struggling with depression by offering a platform for collective creative expression and community.

 Her work has been featured on NPR, Washington Post, VICE, Huff Post, BUST Magazine, and others, and is held in the permanent collections of the Amon Carter Museum of American Art, the George Eastman Museum Library, the Beinecke Rare Book & Manuscript Library at Yale, and the Snite Museum of Art at the University of Notre Dame.